Seniors and their loved ones approach their choice of senior wellness center with much care, and often some resistance.

 However, by incorporating the right elements at your facility, you can ease the minds of prospective residents and build a beautiful community full of activity and purpose.

-At SSP Architects, in any senior housing architecture project, we don’t just design a space for an aging population, we lay the groundwork for communities to take hold at an important stage in people’s lives.
+At SSP Architects, in any senior care architecture project, we don’t just design a space for an aging population, we lay the groundwork for communities to take hold at an important stage in people’s lives.

 As such, we incorporate solutions for seniors to easily recognize and move through their surroundings.
 A skilled interior designer can elegantly, yet distinctly develop the look of each wall, floor, and furniture piece to create attractive environments that are easy recognized by those with memory loss.